dps923/winter2020/notes/webapi-interaction-intro.md

 * In our app, we use an instance of `URLSession` as a container to coordinate tasks.

-* For each request (to a web API), we create, configure, and use an instance of `URLSessionTask`, which executes the request and handles the response.
+* For each request (to a web API), we create, configure, and use an instance of `URLSessionDataTask`, which executes the request and handles the response.

 <br>